-In 2021, each NEO received an award of PSUs subject to achievement of a one-year cumulative adjusted free cash flow target.
-The FCF PSUs granted in March 2021 are subject to three-year service-based cliff vesting, with performance-based vesting contingent on the Company achieving adjusted FCF threshold (equivalent to 60% of target) and the target adjusted FCF of \$35.5 million.
+In 2022, each NEO received an award of PSUs subject to achievement of a three-year cumulative adjusted free cash flow target.
+The FCF PSUs granted in March 2022 are subject to three-year service-based cliff vesting, with performance-based vesting contingent on the Company achieving threshold and target levels of FCF.